St3451/Large_Scale_Data_Analysis/README.md

 # Large Scale Data Analysis

-This repository contains the assignments of LSDA course (course from Computer Science programme, Data Science track).
+This repository contains the assignments of LSDA course (course from the fourth block of the Computer Science programme, Data Science track, at the University of Copenhagen).

 ## Assigments